SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/shared_capabilities.fr.md

 implicit element location strategy when locating elements.
 The default timeout **0** is imposed when a new session is created by WebDriver.

+## unhandledPromptBehavior

+Specifies the state of current session's `user prompt handler`.
+Defaults to **dismiss and notify state**

+### User Prompt Handler

+This defines what action must take when a user prompt encounters at remote-end.
+This is defined by `unhandledPromptBehavior` capability and has the following states:

+* dismiss
+* accept
+* dismiss and notify
+* accept and notify
+* ignore